pgeu/pgeu-system/docs/invoices/payment.md

 generated.
 The payment will be made leaving a defined amount of money still in the account to handle things like refunds.

+#### Plaid

+Plaid is an aggregation service that can automatically download transaction lists from many different banks through their different open banking methods, and then provides a simple REST api to access those transactions.

+While plaid does support initiating transactions as well, this implementatino only supports downloading the list of transactions and turning them into pending bank transactions, the same way as uploading bank files works.
+Therefor, it's not a fully featured payment method, and does not support things like refunds.

+If you want to poll transactions for multiple bank accounts, even if they are within the same bank, you have to add multiple payment providers using the Plaid implementation class.
+Each of them should then be tied to one *item* in plaid.

 ## Currencies

 The system can only support one currency, globally, at any given